Clubs: FC Zürich & Grasshopper CZ | Opening: 2007 | Capacity: 25,000

 Tickets can also be bought on the day of the match at the gates of the stadium.

-Ticket prices range from CHF 25.00 for one of the curves to CHF 50.00 for a seat at the main stand.
+Ticket prices range from CHF 25.00 for one of the curves to CHF 60.00 for a seat at the main stand.
 Prices are increased with CHF 10.00 for a number of high-profile games.

 Tickets are also available on the day of the match at the gates of the stadium.
 None of the clubs is likely to sell out.